A Part Of Life

-A Bradford City footballer made the news in November 2020, a clash of heads leading to maxillofacial surgery and four months out of the game.
-A professional risk perhaps but the same can happen to most of us.
+Well known footballers injuries can make news headlines, a clash of heads for one led to four months out of the game and maxillofacial surgery.
+A professional risk perhaps but the same could happen to most of us.

 Sport is part of life and has benefits, improved confidence, particularly for younger players, regular exercise and enjoyment at any age.
 A good use of time for health and wellbeing but not without risks.

 Upper body, especially head, or oral injuries are far from rare in many sports.
 Worldwide research data is consistent, with an average of 16% of all dental, or maxillofacial injuries being sports related.

 Neither is the gap between age groups significant, younger participants are a little more likely to be injured but we all need to take care.

 With the head and jaw a focus for us, helmets, head guards and mouth guards come to mind.
 They make a difference, even during casual, or practice sessions, with mouth guards proven to substantially reduce oral damage.

 We think of ankle sprains, or knee injuries as common sports problems, yet concussion makes the top ten.
 Protecting your head and oral region is valuable to areas which can suffer more serious injuries.

 Taking note of your health matters, beyond generally keeping in good shape.
 Going into a sport carrying an injury is a great way to make this worse, including parts of your body which are not so obvious.